-Furthermore, a means of triggering from the outside must be combined with the circuit breaker switch described in Article 14.2.2.
-It must be marked with a letter "E" in red inside a white circle of at least 100mm diameter with a red edge.
+Furthermore, means of triggering from the outside must be combined with the circuit breaker switches described in Article 14.2.2.
+They must be marked with a letter "E" in red inside a white circle of at least 100mm diameter with a red edge.